 Learn from the received insights at every step of the way.
 Identify your strengths and turn them into opportunities that will advance your business to new heights.
 Encourage your Promoters to spread their love about your brand.

-Get track of your weaknesses and react to ensure a most enjoyable customer experience.
+Measure your NPS, get track of your weaknesses and react to ensure a most enjoyable customer experience.
 Delight your Passives by foreseeing their expectations.
 Always engage your Detractors to gain valuable ideas on how to meet their needs.

 Improving your Net Promoter Score essentially means breeding happy customers by offering fast service and quality-oriented products.
 Be consistent at every touchpoint and go the extra mile to generate loyalty and customer referrals, and you will notice a significant NPS increase.